JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 *Jacob Quinn, Nick Robinson*

+Pkg will now support a `manifest = "path/to/Manifest.toml"` field, which simplifies the package management experience for projects that are organized with smaller sub-packages in the same repository.
-While Base loading supported specifying a custom `manifest` in the `Project.toml` file, Pkg.jl was unaware and didn't take this configuration into account.
-By doing so, we now have a way to support "monorepo" style projects, where sub-projects
+While Base loading previously supported specifying a custom `manifest` in the `Project.toml` file, Pkg.jl was unaware and didn't take this configuration into account.
+With this change, "monorepo" style projects can have their sub-projects
-(internal packages) can specify a root-level manifest to "share" dependency resolution and versions.
+(internal packages) specify a root-level manifest to "share" dependency resolution and versions.
 This greatly simplifies Pkg operations on sub-projects because they don't need their _own_ Manifest.toml files that can quickly get out of sync with the parent or peer manifests.